aditya-prayaga/FinSight/README.md

 - Apache Airflow 2.5+
 - Google Cloud Services
 - TensorFlow, scikit-learn, DVC
+    - **Note**: tensorflow-data-validation & pip in airflow doesn't sync
+    - when tried to bundling it with in image pip doesn't work.
+    - functions in tfdv work independently.
 - Google Cloud SDK (for GCS integration)

 ### Installation